robertwilliams16/airbnb-clone/README.md

 * **Exceptional Customer Service:** Provide prompt and helpful customer support to both guests and hosts.
 This builds trust and encourages users to return to your platform.
 * **Strategic Marketing:** Devise a marketing strategy to get your platform noticed.
 Utilize social media, content marketing, and targeted advertising to reach your ideal audience.

-With the Appkodes **[Airbnb Clone script](https://appkodes.com/airbnb-clone/)** and a well-defined business plan, you have the perfect recipe to launch a thriving vacation rental marketplace.
+With the Appkodes **[Airbnb Clone](https://appkodes.com/airbnb-clone/)** Script and a well-defined business plan, you have the perfect recipe to launch a thriving vacation rental marketplace.
 It's time to turn your vision into reality and become the next big player in the online rental game!